Donald Trump approves military strikes on Iran, abruptly calls them off: New York Times

 The White House and the Pentagon declined to comment on the strike and the decision to call it off.
 The report said no government official asked The New York Times to withhold the article.

-The strike was in retaliation to the Iranian Revolutionary Guard Corps shooting down an unmanned surveillance drone after it allegedly violated Iranian airspace, a senior US administration official said.
+The strike was in retaliation against the Iranian Revolutionary Guard Corps for shooting down an unmanned surveillance drone after it allegedly violated Iranian airspace, a senior US administration official said.
 On Thursday, Trump had said “Iran made a very big mistake” in shooting down the drone near the Strait of Hormuz.

+The Pentagon claimed that the unmanned aerial vehicle was 34 km from Iran when it was destroyed, and published a map showing its flight map, which indicated that it was outside Iranian waters, AFP reported.
+It provided photographs showing the coordinates to support its claims.

+Iran, however, said it had recovered some parts of the drone in its territorial waters.
+“We do not seek war, but will zealously defend our skies, land and waters,” said Iran’s Foreign Minister Mohammad Javad Zarif.
+The minister also provided coordinates to back Iran’s claim.

 Democratic Senator Elizabeth Warren said “there is no justification” for escalating tensions with Iran.